 Written by David Domzalski

+Have you ever been distracted from an article by a clever advertisement?
+Or been surprised to find you read a report all the way through and were actually entertained?
 If so, then you have experienced the phenomenon ofgood copywriting.
 This is a skill used heavily in marketing but also leveraged in other industries.
 Done well, it should come across as flawless and effortless.
 But don’t be deceived: Crafting compelling and concise copy is harder than it looks.
+Here are three copywriting tips you can use at work.

 We’ve all heard the stats around attention engagement.
 Some reports claim you haveto snag your target customer’s attention.
 Others put it at.
 Either way, you have to move fast.